dmyang42/dectree_QSO/README.md

 step2: Wash raw data with `wash.py` and `wash.sh` to generate washed light curve data

-step3: Use `python gen_data.py` to generate training data from washed light curve data
+step3: Use `python gen_data.py` to generate training data from washed light curve data(in python2 env)

-step4: Use `python dectree.py` to train decision tree model
+step4: Use `python dectree.py` to train decision tree model(in python3 env)